-Students of the Illustration department at the Willem de Kooning Academy (WdKA) learn to work and study together as a community.
+Students of the Illustration department at the WdKA learn to work and study together as a community.
 Within this community, the department actively encourages the broad range of learning opportunities made possible by contributions from individuals of various backgrounds and various approaches to illustration.
 We aim to avoid constraining students within specific branches of illustration.
 We believe that by embracing diversity, we are in a position to create a flexible environment in which students can discover their own direction.
-The focus within the department is on three specific areas of the profession: narrative, informative, and authorial illustration.
+The focus of the department is on three specific areas of the profession: narrative, informative, and authorial illustration.
 We want students to be able to share stories, provide information and express opinions through visual works.
 We focus on products such as publications, animations, installations, events, identities and games.
-During the four-year study programme, students progress from an initial focus on their major specialisation of Illustration, toward becoming skillful interdisciplinary practitioners active within either commercial, social or autonomous professional practices.
+During the four-year study programme, students progress from an initial focus on their major specialisation of Illustration, toward becoming skilful interdisciplinary practitioners active within either commercial, social or autonomous professional practices.

 We prepare our students for career opportunities in the creative industries.
 Our alumni work as freelancers, within collectives, or for commercial or institutional employers.

 Students also have the opportunity of participating in an exchange programme with partner institutes in Belgium, Denmark, Germany, Italy, Sweden, the United Kingdom, and the United States of America.